About Harrogate Advanced Bikes…

 H.A.B.
 Management Team

 HAB is run by an elected Management Team, voted in each year during the AGM.
-These people give their time and energy for free, to ensure HAB continues to provide quality training in a professional manor.
+These people give their time and energy for free, to ensure HAB continues to provide quality training in a professional manner.

 Chairman – John Blanchfield